Stone slab: Grave slabs

 From prehistoric times there have been examples of graves covered with a stone slab, in its natural state or carved.
 This use of slabs as tombstone has extended the concept of natural slab to the tombstone variant: flat, thin and polished.
 An instance is the slab in the tomb of King Pere el Gran of Aragon, which weighs 900 kg.

 Such tombstones usually have inscriptions.
 This traditionally includes the name of the deceased, date of birth and/or death.
 The inscriptions are generally on a frontal side but also in some cases in the verso (on the top side) and around the edges.
 Some families commission or make an inscription on the underside.
 Some also have epitaphs: in praise (eulogies); citations of religious texts, such as "Requiescat in pace"; sentiments or quotations.

 A pyramidal or "hipped" stone slab, sometimes surmounting another base or fuller sarcophagus is a design seen across all continents as most organic debris will fall off of this and overgrowth from moss, grass and akin lowest-level plants.
 Examples are the graves of Sir John Whittaker Ellis and of the 1st Baron Cozens-Hardy.

 Washboards

 Washing clothes is a basic need in civilised societies and, in general, in all the parts of the world.
-In primitive periods—before running water, washing machines and detergents—it was necessary to go to wash the clothes to the river bank or in a laundry room.
+In primitive periods—before running water, washing machines and detergents—it was necessary to go to wash clothes at the river bank or in a laundry room.

 Clothes were washed manually, by rubbing and sometimes striking them against a hard surface with soap.
-The aim was to do penetrate the mix of water and soap between the fibres of the fabric to pull-out the dirt.
+The aim was to penetrate the mix of water and soap between the fibres of the fabric to pull out the dirt.
 The slabs to wash the clothes were slabs of natural stone chosen to present a fine and relatively flat surface.
 The small rounded irregularities could help of friction in the washing process.